Natural Fall Wreaths

 3 Tips for Your Fall Front Door

 A large fall wreath, varying heights of stacked gourds, and symmetry combine to create a spectacular front door.
 Here's how to get the look this fall and have fun doing it.

 Paper Plate Rosette Wreath

-This attention-grabbing wreath is decidedly not your run-of-the-mill, store-bought variety.
+This attention-grabbing fall wreath is decidedly not your run-of-the-mill, store-bought variety.
 To form the rosettes, soak paper plates in brewed coffee (this gives them the aged look) and ball them up for wrinkles.
 Let dry, then cut them in spirals.
 For aged edges, burn the ends with candle flame.
 Finally, roll the prepared paper into tight flowers and dust their centers with cookie sprinkles.
 Leave this unique wreath as is, or tuck in a few Halloween decorations for a quick festive upgrade.

 Twig and Pom-Pom Wreath

 The next time you're out for a stroll, collect some branches for this classy fall wreath idea!
 Arrange slender twigs and branches to form a starburst, and add yarn pom-poms to the center.
 For coordinating entryway decorations, string a few pinecones and gold ornaments into garlands and dangle them on either side of your door.